microsoft/ripgrep-prebuilt/README.md

 Builds [ripgrep](https://github.com/BurntSushi/ripgrep) on Azure Pipelines for multiple platforms, used by VS Code.

+## Details

+Reads `config.json` to determine which repo to clone and which tag to check out.
+If the build was triggered by a tag, each job will package the build outputs and publish them as pipeline artifacts, and the last job will upload those artifacts to the Github release.
+The Github release is consumed by the [vscode-ripgrep](https://github.com/microsoft/vscode-ripgrep) NPM package.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a